Premios anuales GEQO | Premios GEQO 2020

 GEQO-2020 según el procedimiento establecido en el Reglamento para la concesión de Premios del GEQO, es para mí un placer anunciar los premiados de esta convocatoria:

-Medalla Rafael Usón al Dr. Javier Cabeza de Marco en reconocimiento a sus valiosas contribuciones en el área de la química organometálica en el campo de los cúmulos metálicos y activación de pequeñas moléculas.
+Medalla Rafael Usón al Dr. Javier A. Cabeza de Marco en reconocimiento a sus valiosas contribuciones en el área de la química organometálica en el campo de los cúmulos metálicos y activación de pequeñas moléculas.

 Premio GEQO a la Excelencia Investigadora al Dr. Juan Cámpora Pérez por la originalidad de sus aportaciones encaminadas al desarrollo de nuevos conceptos y aplicaciones en el contexto de la química organometálica.